|Average Salary||Avg. Hourly Wage|

 With the advances in the electronics industry, those controllers advanced as well.

-With cheaper and more capable chips, the control systems of buildings started using IoT.
+With cheaper and more capable chips, the control systems of buildings started using the Internet of Things (IoT).

 Originally, because of the association with HVAC, HVAC technicians handled the BAS installation.

-But with the systems becoming more comprehensive and capable, the work is widely relating to the low-voltage wiring installation.
+But with the systems becoming more comprehensive and capable, the work became related to low-voltage wiring installation.

 In some states, only licensed electricians can perform this type of wiring work.

-In 33 different states, there are laws regulating who can work on cabling between 0 and 49 volts, so most BAS installations fall into the regulated area.
+Their laws regulate who can work on cabling between 0 and 49 volts, so most BAS installations fall into the regulated area.

 Electricians perform the following duties: